Skip to main content

 In Plane, an issue is a task or piece of work.
 It could be small, like Update the primary color to blue, or large, like Building GitHub integration on plane.
 It all depends on how you and your team decide to break down your work into issues.

 Issues are identified by a project-specific and unique number (Example, VIH-19), and they must be provided with a title and a state.
-All the other properties and relations are optional, know more about there here.
+All the other properties and relations are optional, know more about them here.

 You can create issues by clicking on the New Issue button in the right-hand corner of your project, or by using C shortcut.